RichardValerosoUniverse/The-Valeroso-City/README.md

 > **This is the highest principle of the BSP–fiscal authority relationship.**

-**16. The BSP and Other Financial Regulators**
+## **16. The BSP and Financial Regulators and Authorities in the Philippine Financial Regulatory Architecture**

-How the BSP interacts with other institutions responsible for regulating and safeguarding the Philippine financial system.
+How the BSP interacts with financial regulators, the financial safety net, specialized oversight institutions, and fiscal and public-finance authorities

+---

 **17. The BSP and Local Political Power**